 “He reached down, bent his knees, and lifted the lowest step.
 Years of concentrated effort had made his upper body strong – strong enough to overcome the damage the Cong had done.

 To that strength, he added rage.
 Rage against the asshole behind him who had killed his friends, rage against the chickenshit who had sent him to that goddamn jungle, rage against the President who had sent his friends to die.”

 Rick had a rather turbulent upbringing being raised by a World War veteran father and an alcoholic mother who later succumbed to her disease dying from liver failure at an early age.
 Like his father before him Rick served in the Army and fought in Vietnam where he was one of the first teams stationed in the Ia Drang Valley.
-Left with a bad arm and a lifetime of hellish sleeps, Rick spends his nights lifting weights trying to regain his strength, all the while doing his best to function on three hours of sleep.
-After the war, images of a career, a marriage or even a future became less of a reality.
-But one ideal that Rick has held onto from his time in The Nam is No More Killing.
+Left with a bad arm and a lifetime of hellish sleeps, Rick spends his nights lifting weights trying to regain his strength, all the while doing his best to function on minimal sleep.
+After the war, images of a career, a marriage or even a future became less of a reality, but one ideal that Rick has held onto from his time in The Nam was NO MORE KILLING.
 His goal has been quite simple, to take it day-by-day and lead as normal of a life as possible.
 The motorcycle and his current job has certainly provided him this luxury.